perak/kitchen-site/files/features_top.md

 - Pages (with content)
 - Menus
 - Forms (with validations)
-- DataViews (components showing data from collections with search & sort functions)
+- DataViews (components you can use to show data from collections with search & sort functions)

-**And more:** in addition with built-in components, you can write your own **plugins** in javascript and expand generator to the ulimited.
+**And more:** in addition with built-in components, you can write your own **plugins** in javascript and expand generator to the unlimited.

 ### Did you know?
-This site is meteor application automatically generated without manual coding.
+This site is a meteor application generated automatically without any manual code.